fdb/enigmeta/_posts/2012-09-05-deconstructing-nature-day-2.md

 This brought me to the idea of microscopy.
 I discovered that you can do extreme macro-photography by installing the lens *backwards* on a camera.

 I did some experiments with my aging DSLR, but results were not as sharp as I hoped.
 However, I discovered that I can "attach" a regular lens to my smartphone, producing very detailed images.
-This is what I finaly picked.
+I used this technique to create the final image.

 Here's the result from day 2: